vlang/v/vlib/x/vweb/README.md

 If you want to change the request method, for example when you receive a post request and want to redirect to another page via a GET request, you should use `see_other`.
-If you want the HTTP method to stay the same you should use `found` generally speaking.
+If you want the HTTP method to stay the same, you should use `found` generally speaking.

 **Example:**
 ```v ignore